personal photo of Amber K Gupta

 Link to presentation deck and video is provided here.

-• Hateful Meme Detection - A Multimodal Classification Task
+• Research Work - Hateful Meme Detection - A Multimodal Classification Task

 ReportDate:unpublished